You are here

 GENERAL INFORMATION

-Full applications (by invitation only) must be submitted on the HEI Application for Research Agreement (forms F-1 to F-12).
+Full applications (by invitation only) must be submitted on the HEI Application for Research Agreement (Forms F-1 to F-12).
 Applications should be typed single-spaced, within the margin limitations indicated on the forms (1-inch minimum), and use a minimum font size of 11 pt.
-Interactive forms can be downloaded below.

 Any contract awarded under this Request for Applications is expected to be funded in part by a grant from the U.S. Environmental Protection Agency.
 This award process will be subject to regulations contained in 40 CFR Subchapter B, and particularly Part 30 thereof.
 Neither the United States nor the U.S. Environmental Protection Agency is nor will be a party to this Request for Applications or to any resulting agreement.